IRSAW/IRSAW/README.md

 Important changes in the code

-1. Photons can now have a gradual or a pulsing change of vibration controlled from the touchosc app on the phone
+1.Photons can now have a gradual or a pulsing change of vibration controlled from the touchosc app on the phone

-2. Every photon identifies itself to the server application running on the laptop and that Identification is stored in the char variable called “myName”.
+2.Every photon identifies itself to the server application running on the laptop and that Identification is stored in the char variable called “myName”.
 The Value in this variable changes for every photon (the values range from 1 through 8 for 8 vibration actuators)

       //char myName = 1;                        // Top Left